 A subsidised desexing program is run by Edward River Council in partnership with Southern Riverina Vets.
 The program aims to make it affordable for all residents to desex their cats and dogs.

-The desexing program, introduced on 30 July 2018, has a limited number of first round places.
-To qualify for the first round of the program, pet owners need to be a resident of the Edward River Council local government area, be a pensioner concession card holder and the companion animal must be a minimum of six months in age.
+The Pet Desexing Program, introduced on 30 July 2018, has a limited number of spots.
+To qualify for the program, pet owners need to be a resident of the Edward River Council local government area, be a pensioner concession card holder and the companion animal must be a minimum of six months in age.